-Our Eastern Europe trip, in June-July 2015 was much different.
-We hadn’t really thought about an overseas trip that summer at all the previous October.
-Then we earned $900 in airline vouchers by getting bumped (voluntarily) off a flight on the way to a wedding AND on the way home!
+This Eastern Europe trip, in June-July 2015 was much different.
+We hadn’t really thought about an overseas trip for that summer at all.
+Then, in October we each earned $900 in airline vouchers by getting bumped (voluntarily) off a flight on the way to a wedding AND on the way home!
 With not a lot of money saved up, we started looking for inexpensive places to visit.
 Ultimately, we decided to visit Eastern Europe.

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 In setting our itinerary, I used Rick Steves’ Eastern Europe Itinerary as a starting point, then customized it to our interests and timing.
 Our itinerary visits 13 cities in 5 countries – Czech Republic, Poland, Hungary, Slovenia

 Prague, Czech Republic

 We flew into Prague, quite simply, because it was the cheapest flight.
 Due to the efficiency of the trains in Europe, we always suggest flying into the cheapest city in the vicinity of where you are going, then you can take a train if needed.

 In Prague, we spent four nights at the Best Western Hotel Pav.
 It is about a 10-minute walk to the Charles Bridge and most of the attractions, which was perfect for us.
 There were a few restaurants nearby but was not in an overly touristy area.
 The hotel was very comfortable and served